Skip to content

 • Usage guidelines: When to use each colour and acceptable combinations

-For a spa or wellness centre, you might choose calming blues and greens, whilst a trendy fitness studio might opt for bold, energetic colours like orange and black.
+A spa or wellness centre might choose calming blues and greens.
+A trendy fitness studio might pick bold, energetic colours like orange and black.

 Typography

-Typography significantly impacts how your brand feels.
+Typography has a big impact on how your brand feels.
 Your guide should specify:

 • Primary typeface: For headlines and important text